vtangstastic/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog | This is my first blog
 ---

+I'm practicing how to write a blog on Github